 Although this is one of the most underrated destinations in the state, you will find many fun things to do in Pueblo, Colorado.
 Considered the gateway to southeastern Colorado, you won’t be left wondering what to do in Pueblo after getting to know these favorite activities.

 Of course, this list is family-friendly and make great vacation ideas with kids.
+Southern Colorado has become a popular destination and you can consider adding our ideas for Colorado Springs to your visit too.

 Pueblo is situated at the confluence of the Arkansas River and the Fountain Creek in the high desert of Colorado.
 Located 45 minutes southeast of Colorado Springs, it is a recreational and economic hub of Southeastern Colorado.